The best birdwatching spots in Tobago

 You’ll find an abundance of other beautiful birds in the wetlands, too.
 Many magnificent heron species flock here, including Great Blue Herons and Yellow Crowned Night Heron, who wander through the marshlands in search of succulent fish.
 The egrets that saunter here are just as majestic, their long limbs and wings daintily gliding along the waters, and you’ll catch a glimpse of bright Yellow Warblers bouncing amongst the trees too.

-The Caroni Swamp is also close-by, providing excellent bird sanctuary tours – a sure fire way to witness some of the bird’s natural beauty.
+The Caroni Swamp also provides excellent bird sanctuary tours – a sure fire way to witness some of the bird’s natural beauty.
 The swamp is home to 186 species, including herons, egrets and kingfishers, so you’ll be sure to encounter a few of these winged creatures, or maybe even the resident bird, Scarlet Ibis.
 With incredibly intense coral feathers and a similar stature as a heron, these birds are truly beautiful, and you definitely won’t miss them amongst the muggy coloured swamps.